Lynder063/ops/README.md

 **And he won't know anything and he'll be happy, and so complications can be avoided**

 ## Status of exercises
+> [!NOTE]
-All exercises can be found in adequate folders in this rep!
+ > All exercises can be found in adequate folders in this rep!

 - [x] [cv1](cv1/cv1.md)
 - [x] cv2